UK Industrial Vision Association: Vision in Action

 In Spring 2012, UKIVA printed its first Vision in Action newsletter, which has since grown in size and readership to become the UK's only trade industrial magazine for the industrial vision community.
 The publication is free to subscribers and is produced biannually.

 Chairman

-In February 2023, Allan Anderson was elected chairman of UKIVA for the second time.
-Anderson took over from Neil Sandhu, who completed the two-year cycle in the chair.
+In December 2024, Simon Hickman was elected chairman of UKIVA.
+Hickman succeeded Allan Anderson, who completed his two-year cycle in the chair.

+About Automate UK

+Automate UK (previously named the PPMA Group of Associations until 30 November 2023) is an unincorporated trading brand of PPMA Limited.
+It comprises the business activities of the UKIVA, PPMA and BARA, headquartered in Wallington, Surrey.